tashachin/GotGame/readme.md

 note to self: Need to set up vagrant machine for Ubuntu in order to run the database concurrently with the server host

 ## <a name="author"></a> Author
-Tasha Chin is a software engineer based in the Bay Area.
+Tasha Chin is a software engineer-turned-Twitch Affiliate based in the Bay Area.

+## <a name="attributions"></a> Credits
+Apologies to both Mark "Markiplier" Fischbaum and Arin "Egoraptor" Hanson for using their online aliases in the screencast of this work.
+This project has not been formally endorsed by them.
+Apologies, as well, to the 2018 March Ada cohort for never being timely with my requests.
+I have to thank Susanto, my first boss in the tech industry, for taking me on as an intern.
+My heart said Pandora, my parents said Silicon Valley start-up.